 Our DJs are students and community members of a variety of ages, races, genders, and interests.
 We are best described by the name of one of our oldest and more popular programs: “Music You Can’t Hear on the Radio.”
 WPRB specializes in the weird, the unlistenable, the engaging, the quirky, the offbeat, and, sometimes, the lovely.
 We love new releases as much as old archives.
 DJs provide listeners with musical experiences that they likely won’t find anywhere else on the FM dial.

 WPRB prides itself in exploring creative programming of all shapes and sizes.
-Our broadcast day features two blocks:

 WPRB is an entirely volunteer-run radio station.
 The station is managed by students of Princeton University, with support from the Board of Trustees and the WPRB Educational Adviser.
 All DJs are volunteers as well, hailing from all over the New Jersey, New York, and Pennsylvania region.

-WPRB owns The Nassau Weekly, founded in 1979 by Robert Faggen, Marc Fischer (now a senior editor for The Washington Post), and David Remnick (now Editor-in-Chief of The New Yorker magazine).
+WPRB owns The Nassau Weekly, founded in 1979 by Robert Faggen, Marc Fisher (now a senior editor for The Washington Post), and David Remnick (now Editor-in-Chief of The New Yorker magazine).
 It is the second largest student publication at Princeton University.
 The newsmagazine typically contains a blend of news, reviews, fiction, poetry, and other college- oriented material.
-View the Nass content at www.nassauweekly.com/.
+View the Nass content at www.nassauweekly.com.
 Advertising in the Nass is a great way to reach Princeton University students.
 Email firstname.lastname@example.org for more information.